 I document daily life as it happens in front of me.
 Mundane scenes, exciting events, sweeping (urban) landscapes and small details, everything can be beautiful to me.
 Though even when things aren’t beautiful, they can still be interesting and worthy of documentation.

-I specialize in (urban) landscape and documentary photography.
+Other than that, I try to delegate as much time as possible to creating (photography) projects, walking and cycling around the Dutch landscapes, and getting better at writing.
 I love to travel and see new places but staying in and making room for some deep thinking is also fine.
-Oh and I’m an MSc in Psychology, which might explain the latter.
+Oh and I’m an MSc in Psychology, which might explain my fondness for the latter.